 Honestly, I think Julie’s strategy was genius.
-Pairing The Chocolate Therapist Dark Chocolate Bars with a nutrition resource offers a gift for loved ones (see the gift set below!) or ourselves that shouts both indulgence and practicality.
+She paired The Chocolate Therapist Dark Chocolate Bars with a nutrition resource. it’s a great gift for loved ones, or for ourselves, that shouts both indulgence and practicality.
 Plus, her handcrafted delights have a rustic, cacao appeal that will quickly rope in many chocolate purists.

 We sampled several of the Chocolate Therapist dark chocolate bars with 72% cacao and 55% cacao, leaning toward that latter in many flavors.
 The 72% was earthier, more intense and slightly more bitter than some of the other 70% bars we have tasted, while the 55% were sweeter, but still “grown-up” and complex.
 Below our my tasting notes.

 Please note that the Chocolate Therapist also makes milk chocolate products that contain dairy.
 We’re only addressing their dark chocolate varieties, which are made without any milk ingredients.

 Good, but a little more intensely cacao and bitter than I like for regular noshing.
 I lean toward cocoa buttery dark chocolate, while this was on the rustic side.